“Before you get into any relationship, you should get out of it!”

 Lots of companies tell you that, as the client or customer, you are central to everything they do.
 They really care about you.
 Then, when a pandemic comes along and everyone is under pressure, you find out which companies just pay lip service to that view and which ones live it.

-give customers a one-use paper one.
+For example, in 2020 some restaurants decided that the safe way to deal with the menu was to give customers a one-use paper one.
 This dealt with the danger of contagion, when we didn’t know how the virus was transmitted, but made it easy for diners.
 Others decided that the customer should be made to download the menu using a QR code and give personal details along the way.
 This, even if you only wanted a glass of wine at an outdoor table!

-Staying with hospitality, the best example of the ‘pandemic says no’ is one recounted to me by someone who recently wanted a pizza delivered to his home.
+Staying with hospitality, the best example of the ‘pandemic says no’ is one recounted to me by someone who wanted a pizza delivered to his home.
 He asked for a ‘half and half’ pizza and was told that he couldn’t have one because of the pandemic!

 In service industries, too, there are examples.
 One head of sales instructed a would-be client whose call he had never returned ‘contact me by email’.
 When the client said ‘it was just a quick question so I thought a call would be quicker’ the response was ‘no, my voicemail is a mess.
 Email me’.
 So much for client care!

-Or the customer who phoned to complain about her WIFI service.
+Or the customer who phoned to complain about her WiFi service.
 The call started with an automatic message telling her ‘Our company is great…….’
 She then had to ‘Press 1 for……’, ‘Press 2 for…..’ and so on until she finally got to where she needed to be.
 Then she got the final message – ‘Our offices are now closed’!